-This refers to the final goal or state of realization, where the teacher or guide is the Dharmadhatu and true nature of the mind itself.
-I don't know anything about this form of lama or guide.
+This refers to the final goal or state of realization, where the teacher or guide is the Dharmadhatu itself and true nature of the mind itself.
+I don't know very much about this form of lama or guide.
+The Dharmadhatu refers to the realm of dharmas, the true nature of our mind.